biggreenogre/puppet-keepalived/README.md

     unicast_peers     => ['10.0.0.1', '10.0.0.2']
   }
 ```
-The 'unicast\_source\_ip' parameter is optional as Keepalived will bind to the specified interface by default.
+The 'unicast\_source\_ip' parameter is optional as Keepalived will bind to the
+specified interface by default.
+This value will be exported in place of the default
+when 'collect\_unicast\_peers => true'.
-The 'unicast\_peers' parameter contains an array of ip addresses that correspond to the failover nodes.
+The 'unicast\_peers' parameter contains an array of ip addresses that correspond
-(Note that both 'unicast\_source\_ip' and 'unicast\_peers' parameters will be exported if 'collect\_unicast\_peers => true'.)
+to the failover nodes.

 ### Creating ip-based virtual server instances with two real servers